vidakris/flatwrm2/README.md

 ## Docker image

 FLATW'RM2 is available as a docker image, see https://hub.docker.com/r/vidakris/flatwrm2 for details.
-The image currently supports CPU-only calculations, CUDA is not yet implemented.
+The image supports both CPU-only, and GPU-based calculations based on nvidia-docker.

 <!--<img src="flatwrm-mark2.png" width="250">-->
 <p align="center">